 - In 2012 we placed 1,121 implants.

 - In 2013 we placed 1,377 implants.

-We now believe that The Implant Centre is the largest single centre, in terms of numbers of dental implants placed, anywhere in the UK.
-The surgeons and restorative team at The Implant Centre therefore have an exceptional level of experience, something that is extremely reassuring for both our patients and our referring dentists.
+We now believe that The Implant Centre is the largest single centre, in terms of numbers of dental implants placed, in the UK.
+The surgeons and restorative team at The Implant Centre, therefore, have an exceptional level of experience, something that is extremely reassuring for both our patients and our referring dentists.

-“I have been a regular referrer to The Implant Centre and used to say to my patients “when I need an implant, this is where I’m going”… I recently experienced the placement of a implant from the patient’s perspective…now I can say with first-hand experience that The Implant Centre showed expert knowledge and superlative all round care”
+“I have been a regular referrer to The Implant Centre and used to say to my patients, ‘when I need an implant, this is where I’m going’… I recently experienced the placement of an implant from the patient’s perspective…now I can say with first-hand experience that The Implant Centre showed expert knowledge and superlative all-round care”.

 Mr Andrew J. Whitehouse M.G.D.S, B.D.S, R.C.s (Eng) Dental Surgeon – Windmill Dental Practice.
 Southwick, West Sussex

 4. Is the treatment going to be painful?

 This is one of the most common concerns for people thinking about having an implant.
 When carried out by an experienced clinician, most dental implants are very straightforward to place, taking only about ten to fifteen minutes to complete the surgical part of the treatment.
 However, more complex cases may take longer.